 “Many households will find themselves stuck between a rock and a hard place at present, keen to upgrade their home to make it more energy efficient, but unable to cover the cost of doing so with our household finances currently spread thin due to the cost of living crisis,” said Ettan Bazil, CEO and Founder of Help me Fix.

 “However, there are a number of smaller, more modest initiatives that can help reduce your energy bills despite the fact that installing a new boiler or double glazing is an expensive way to reduce energy expenditures.
+For instance, simple actions like sealing drafty windows and doors with weatherstripping or using energy-efficient LED light bulbs can make a noticeable difference in your monthly expenses.
+Additionally, investing in a programmable thermostat allows you to customize heating schedules, ensuring you're only warming your home when needed.
+These smaller steps play a big role in maintaining energy efficiency this winter while keeping your costs manageable.

 Energy providers are already required to switch you to a smart meter, and doing so is a terrific method to manage your energy usage more effectively.